Relaxing Lavender Bath Bombshttps://www.brambleberry.com/in-the-studio/projects/bath-bombs/relaxing-lavender-bath-bombs/PS000041.html

 Witch Hazel in a Spray Bottle

-In a small container, add 2 ounces of borage oil, 0.7 ounces of polysorbate 80, 0.3 ounces of lavender 40/42 essential oil, and about 12 drops of Lilac La Bomb Colorant.
+In a small container, add 2 ounces of borage oil, 0.7 ounces of polysorbate 80, 0.3 ounces of lavender 40/42 essential oil, and about 1/4 teaspoon of lavender mica.
 Use a spoon to thoroughly mix all the ingredients together.
-The colorant won’t incorporate fully, but that’s okay.

 In a large container, add 32 ounces of baking soda and 16 ounces of citric acid.
 To get rid of clumps, push the powder through a sifter or break them up with your fingers.
 Citric acid has a tendency to take off nail polish, so wear gloves to protect your manicure.
 Add 4 ounces of Epsom salt.
 Thoroughly stir the ingredients together.